sean6369/tp/docs/UserGuide.md

    ```
    java -jar flowcli.jar
    ```
+4. You will see flowCLIs greetings, then you may begin typing the commands
-4. Type `help` to see the list of commands.
-FlowCLI will read commands until you enter `bye`.
+5. Type `help` to see the list of commands.
+6. FlowCLI will read commands until you enter `bye`.

 Projects and tasks exist only for the current session.
 Use the export feature to save a snapshot if you need to keep a record.